vsynguyen/Financial-Feasibility-Study/README.md

 # Financial Feasibility Study
-In this project, I utilized data from Venture Capital Investment Data (source: Kaggle), which includes venture capital investments in startup projects.
+In this project, I utilized data from Venture Capital Investment Data (source: [Kaggle](https://www.kaggle.com/datasets/arindam235/startup-investments-crunchbase/data)) includes venture capital investments in startup projects.
 My goal was to analyze the financial considerations of these projects and calculate the Return on Investment (ROI).